loribeerman/galaxy_classification/README.md

 ##Data
 I classified 20,000 of the brightest and largest galaxies from SDSS (Alam et al. 2015) and compared them to the classifications that were generated from GalaxyZoo (Lintott et al. 2011).
-I will write SQL queries using the SDSS skyserver site (http://skyserver.sdss.org/) which will give me the position on the sky and object id for these objects, along with the GalaxyZoo label classification.
-Using these sky positions, I will be scraping the sky server site for the images of each galaxy, with which I can specify the image size (http://skyservice.pha.jhu.edu/DR10/ImgCutout/getjpeg.aspx).
-Initial testing shows a size of 200x200 pixels gives a nice centered image of most of the galaxies in my target sample.
-The scraping will save these images as .png files, which I will then convert to numpy arrays using scipy.
-The resulting size of each RGB image is (200, 200, 3).
-See Figure 2 below for two example images.
-I plan on initially classifying the images according to the top level of the Galaxy Zoo decision tree (Figure 3), which is: smooth, features or disk, and star or artifact.
-I can then add increasingly more complex classifications if this performs well, such as elliptical, clockwise spiral, anti-clockwise spiral, edge-on, star/don’t know, or merger.
-The next step after this would be to incorporate more galactic features such as bars and dust lanes, and add in smaller and fainter galaxies.
+I scraped the SDSS skyserver website to obtain these images, which were 200 x 200 x 200 pixels.

 ##Model